When a door-to-door salesperson shows up, you act like you’re not home. If a telemarketer is calling, you don’t answer.

 Send each group more relevant content.

-This is called email segmentation.
-It can increase revenues by 760%.
+This is called email segmentation, and the best email segmentation ideas out there can increase revenues by 760%.

 We’ll discuss it more in the do’s and don’ts of permission based email marketing a little later.